microsoft/microsoft-performance-toolkit-sdk/samples/readme.md

 When it is time to process the given `IDataSource`s, the SDK will call `ProcessAsyncCore` on the instance of your CDP returned by your CDS's constructor.

-Sometime after `ProcessAsyncCore` finishes, the SDK will call `BuildTableCore` on your CDP for each table "hooked up" to it.
+Sometime after `ProcessAsyncCore` finishes (at least for typical SDK runtime consumers who ask the SDK to build tables only *after* asking it to process sources), the SDK will call `BuildTableCore` on your CDP for each table "hooked up" to it.
 This method receives the `TableDescriptor` of the table it must create, and is responsible for populating the `ITableBuilder` with the columns that make up the table being constructed.
 This is most easily done by delegating the work of populating the `ITableBuilder` to an instance of the class/table described by the `TableDescriptor`.